Oregon Teacher Requirements for Audiologists and Speech-Language Pathologists

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the State Department of Education.
 State licensure is typically required for practice in the schools.

-- Complete an approved communication disorders program consisting of 63 quarter hours in educating students with communication disorders and culminating in a master's degree or 45 quarter hours of upper-division or graduate study beyond the bachelor's degree, to include 15 graduate quarter hours in language, speech, and hearing.
+- For each requirement above, complete an approved communication disorders program consisting of 63 quarter hours in educating students with communication disorders and culminating in a master's degree or 45 quarter hours of upper-division or graduate study beyond the bachelor's degree to include 15 graduate quarter hours in language, speech, and hearing.
 The program must include: anatomy and physiology of speech, language, and hearing; phonetics; normal language development; education of exceptional children; language and speech pathology; behavior management; audiology; aural rehabilitation and diagnostic and prescriptive techniques.

 - A minimum of 275 clock hours of supervised teaching, internship and practicum.